jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 For one, I got lost on the way to the hotel the evening before and arrived after midnight.
 For the second one, my luggage, including my interview suit, was lost by the airlines.
 It arrived at 6:00 AM.
-Unfortunately, my interviewer didn't arrive.
+Additionally, my interviewer didn't arrive when expected.
 A scheduling mixup on their end left me stranded until mid-morning.

 Both issues had limited my sleep.